-If you are planning to do some WWOOFing with us at The Organic Learning Center, these are things you may want to bring with you:
+If you are planning to do some WWOOFing with us at The Organic Learning Center,

 Things you may want to know before coming: